rjdp/Easynginedemoplugin/plugin_tutorial.md

- 1. `Boss` can used to standardize and automate the task of creating directory structure and template for your new plugin , [see this.](http://docs.rtcamp.com/easyengine/dev/plugins/)
+ 1. `Boss` can be used to standardize and automate the task of creating directory structure and template for your new plugin , [see this for more.](http://docs.rtcamp.com/easyengine/dev/plugins/)

- 2. A sample plugin. let this be 'rtdemo.py' file(must exist in any of path listed in `CementApp.Meta.plugin_dirs`).
+ 2. A sample plugin. let this be `rtdemo.py` file(must exist in any of path listed in `CementApp.Meta.plugin_dirs`).
 ```python
 """
 Rtdemo plugin for Easyengine.